Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Monte Carlo experiments

-\textit{(i) Bias of FE estimators relative to MLE.} The mean biases of the FE estimator is very small: between $0.1\%$ and $0.7\%$ of the true value for $\beta$, and between $0.2\%$ and $1.4\%$ for $AME^{(1)}$.
-In this FE approach, the estimation of $AME^{(1)}$ does not involve a substantially larger bias than the estimation of $\beta$.
-This bias is of similar magnitude as the ones of \textit{NoUH-MLE} and \textit{RE-MLE} estimators when these estimators are consistent (i.e., when the DGPs are \textit{NoUH} and \textit{FinMix}, respectively).
+\textit{(i) Bias of FE estimators relative to MLE.} The mean bias of the FE estimator is very small: between $0.1\%$ and $0.7\%$ of the true value for $\beta$, and between $0.2\%$ and $1.4\%$ for $AME$.
+In this FE approach, the estimation of $AME$ does not involve a substantially larger bias than that of $\beta$.
+This bias is of a similar magnitude as the ones of \textit{NoUH-MLE} and \textit{RE-MLE} estimators when these estimators are consistent (i.e., when the DGPs are \textit{NoUH} and \textit{FinMix}, respectively).

-\textit{(ii) Variance of FE estimators relative to RE-MLE. }As percentage of the true value, the standard deviation of the FE estimator is between $10\%$ and $20\%$ for the estimator of $\beta$, and between $7\%$ and $30\%$ for the estimator of $AME^{(1)}$.
-These ratios are substantially smaller for the RE-MLE estimator: between $9\%$ and $13\%$ for the estimator of $\beta$, and between $8\%$ and $23\%$ for the estimator of $AME^{(1)}$.
-As expected, the FE estimators have larger variances than the RE-MLE estimators.
-The loss of precision associated with FE estimation is of similar magnitude when estimating $AME^{(1)}$ than when estimating $\beta$.
+\textit{(ii) Variance of FE estimators relative to RE-MLE.} As a percentage of the true value, the standard deviation of the FE estimator is between $10\%$ and $20\%$ for the estimator of $\beta$, and between $7\%$ and $30\%$ for the estimator of $AME$.
+These ratios are substantially smaller for the RE-MLE estimator: between $9\%$ and $13\%$ for the estimator of $\beta$, and between $8\%$ and $23\%$ for the estimator of $AME$.
+As expected, the FE estimators have a larger variance than the RE-MLE estimators.
+The loss of precision associated with FE estimation is of a similar magnitude when estimating $AME$ than when estimating $\beta$.

 The variance of the FE estimator is substantially larger when $\beta$ is positive than when it is negative, but this is not the case for the RE-MLE estimators.
-This has a clear explanation.
-The histories that contribute to the identification of the parameters $\beta$ and $AME^{(1)}$ involve some alternation of the two choices over time, e.g., $\{0,1,0,1\}$ or $\{0,0,1,1\}$.These histories occur more frequently when $\beta$ is negative than when it is positive.
-It is easier to identify negative state dependence than positive state dependence because the former has very different implications than unobserved heterogeneity, while the later have similarities with unobserved heterogeneity.
+This result has a clear explanation.
+The histories that contribute to the identification of the parameters $\beta$ and $AME$ involve some alternation of the two choices over time, e.g., $\{0,1,0,1\}$ or $\{0,0,1,1\}$.
+These histories occur more frequently when $\beta$ is negative than when it is positive.
+Identifying negative state dependence is simpler than identifying positive state dependence.
+This is because positive state dependence has implications similar to unobserved heterogeneity, whereas negative state dependence does not.